rimutaka/posts/Covidpocalipse/covidpocalipse.md

 #### "Open plan" remote office

-Any work in progress, being ot written, edited, drawn or calculated should be saved to shared storage for others to see.
+Any work in progress, being it written, edited, drawn or calculated should be saved to shared storage for others to see.
 There should be no need to ask "Where are you at with ...?" - check the task status or the file contents on the shared drive.

-Another options is to use screen broadcasting, but that can be quite intrusive.
+Another option is to use screen broadcasting, but that can be quite intrusive.

 ---